 *PE, PSHE and Technology continue to be taught in mixed ability groups.

 Teaching group sizes are usually no more than 30 in Year 7, and Year 8 and 23 from Year 9 on wards.

 |No. of periods|

 KS4 Curriculum Overview

-The curriculum is organised into a one week timetable of 30 fifty minute lessons.
+The curriculum is organised into a two-week timetable of fifty hour-long lessons.

 At Key Stage 4 students are guided to follow one of 3 curriculum pathways, enabling students of all abilities, aptitudes and interests to achieve and be highly successful.

-All pathways are designed to enable students to achieve 9 or more A* - C (9-4 under the new grading system) GCSE passes or equivalent.
+All pathways are designed to enable students to achieve nine or more GCSEs at grades 9-1 (this system replaces the old grading system of A*-G) GCSE passes or equivalent.

-Students have the opportunity to select courses directly suited to their interests and aspirations which, in turn, promotes high standards of achievement.
+Students have the opportunity to select courses directly suited to their interests and aspirations which, in turn, promotes high standards of achievement and engagement.

 Key Stage 4 Compulsory Curriculum: